walidamriou/yocto-raspberrypi-docker/README.md

-# yocto-raspberrypi-docker-environment-macos
+# yocto-raspberrypi-docker
-Docker-based setup to build Yocto for Raspberry Pi on macOS
+Docker-based setup to build Yocto for Raspberry Pi